Get your video!

 No. As is currently the case, degree requirements are established by the College faculty and comply with best practices and accreditation requirements.

-As is currently the case, if you withdraw from a class at the start of the block.
-You can switch to a different course.
-If you do happen to miss or fail a block, you still have plenty of time in the course of your attendance to meet the 120 credit hour graduation requirement.
+As is currently the case, if you withdraw from a class at the start , you can switch to a different course.
+If you do happen to miss or fail a class, you still have plenty of time in the course of your attendance to meet the 120 credit hour graduation requirement.

 admissions tour